CoderSleek/jtpproj/readme.md

     Clone this project on your local machine using git clone (https://github.com/CoderSleek/jtpproj)

+    all the files are in the main branch of the repository

     Download docker desktop for you OS from (https://www.docker.com/products/docker-desktop/)

     Pull docker images from dockerHub using